frc2053/Robot2019/readme.md

 You also need to make sure all 3rd party dependencies are updated as well.
 This included equipment like CTRE Talon SRX's, REV Robotics Spark Max, and the Kauai Labs NavX.
 They all have firmware that needs to be updated every year and especially for newer products, have multiple updates throughout the build season that may fix bugs.

+To install these libraries and use them in our code, we can simply add their libraries build repo using GradeRIO.
+To do this do Ctrl+Shift+P in VSCode in a robot project, and search for Manage Vendor Libraries, and follow the directions from the vendors site.
+You can also check for updates using the same method.

 If you run into a wierd issue, don't be afraid to search on Chief Delphi or email the support team for the company.
 They are always willing to help.

 ## Chapter Two and a Half (Advanced): Build Systems